 We are responsible for personal information under our control.
 We have designated a Privacy Officer who is accountable for the organization’s compliance with these privacy principles.

-.1 The Privacy Officer has the authority to ensure Value Drug Mart Associates Ltd. complies with our privacy principles, policies and practices.
+.1 The Privacy Officer has the authority to ensure Value Drug Mart Holdings Inc. complies with our privacy principles, policies and practices.
 The Privacy Officer may delegate another individual to act on their behalf.
 Other individuals within the organization may be responsible for the day-to-day collection and processing of personal information.

 .2 If personal information in our possession or custody is transferred to a third party for processing, we will use contractual or other means to provide adequate safeguards of the personal information while the information is being processed by a third party.